 The largest of Spain’s Canary Islands, Tenerife offers some of the best road cycling around.
 It’s not an island that has many flat roads, but if you’re reading this guide you probably already know that!
 If you’re heading there for your next road cycling holiday, Mount Teide is undoubtedly one of the most popular Tenerife cycling routes to tackle.

-There are five main routes up Mount Teide from the coast, two from the north, two from the south and one from the west.
-All five take you to 2,360m before the asphalt road gives way to volcanic rock; from there you need hiking shoes or a trip in the cable car.
+There are five main cycling routes up Teide from the coast, two from the north, two from the south and one from the west.
+All five Teide bike routes take you to 2,360m before the asphalt road gives way to volcanic rock; from there you need hiking shoes or a trip in the cable car to reach the peak.

-But which cycle route up Mount Teide is the best?
+But which Teide climb cycling route is the best?

-- A comparison table of the five main routes up Teide; and
+- A comparison of the five main routes up Teide; and

 - Our view on the best route up Teide.

-Comparison of the 5 best routes up Mount Teide
+Comparison of the 5 best routes for cycling up Mount Teide, Tenerife

 Distance: 51.3 km

 This is the most frequently cycled Teide bike climb by road.
 It helps that Los Cristianos (with Costa Adeje and Playa de las Américas next door) is the busiest resort in Tenerife, but it’s also a great road ride, passing vineyards and pine forest.

 As you can see from the Mount Teide cycling profile, it’s a steady but drawn out climb with a few kickers, so your mental energy will be put to the test as well as your climbing fitness.